Liberation of France

 Allied military efforts in north western Europe began in summer 1944 with two seaborne invasions of France.
-Operation Overlord in June 1944 landed two million men, including a French armoured division, through the beaches of Normandy, opening a Western front against Germany.
+Operation Overlord in June 1944 landed two million men, including a French armored division, through the beaches of Normandy, opening a Western front against Germany.
 Operation Dragoon in August launched a second offensive force, including French Army B, from the département of Algeria into southern France.
-City after city in France was liberated, and even Paris was liberated on 25 August 1944.
-As the liberation progressed, resistance groups were incorporated into the Allied strength.
+Allied and resistance forces reclaimed major cities as they moved into the French interior which all came to a head with the liberation of Paris on 25 August 1944.
+As the liberation progressed, resistance groups were incorporated into the strength of the Allied.
 In September, under threat of the Allied advance Pétain and the remains of the Vichy regime fled into exile in Germany.
 The Allied armies continued to push the Germans back through eastern France and in February and March 1945, back across the Rhine into Germany.
 A few pockets of German resistance remained in control of the main Atlantic ports until the end of the war on 8 May 1945.

 Immediately after liberation, France was swept by a wave of executions, assaults, and degradation of suspected collaborators, including shaming of women suspected of relationships with Germans.
 Courts set up in June 1944 carried out an épuration légale (official purge) of officials tainted by association with Vichy or the military occupation.
 Some defendants received death sentences, and faced a firing squad.

 The first elections since 1940 were organized in May 1945 by the Provisional Government; these municipal elections were the first in which women could vote.
 In referendums in October 1946, the voters approved a new constitution and the Fourth Republic was born 27 October 1946.